-- (1) After attention and investigations at the scene are complete, the body of a deceased person should be removed to the nearest mortuary. - (2) The removal of the deceased to a mortuary should be carried out under police supervision and a member should be detailed to attend the mortuary and take possession of all property on the deceased on arrival and attach an identification tag to that body. - (3) A member should remain in charge of the body of the deceased person until it is placed in the mortuary. - (4) Where the removal of the deceased to a mortuary is required, the government contractor is to be used, except in the case of a Sudden Unexpected Death in Infancy whereby the Tasmania Ambulance Service will perform this function.
+- (1) After attention and investigations at the scene are complete, the body of a deceased person should be removed to the nearest mortuary at Royal Hobart Hospital or Launceston General Hospital. - (2) The removal of the deceased to a mortuary should be carried out under police supervision and a member should be detailed to attend the mortuary and take possession of all property on the deceased on arrival and attach an identification tag to that body (TPM part 4.2.5 relates). - (3) A member should remain in charge of the body of the deceased person until it is placed in the mortuary.

+- (4) Where the removal of the deceased to a mortuary is required, the government contracted Mortuary Ambulance is to be used, except in the case of a Sudden Unexpected Death in Infancy whereby Ambulance Tasmania will perform this function (TPM part 4.2.13 relates). - (5) TPM part 4.2.19, and Guidelines section titled 'Bagging and Transport of Deceased Person from Scene to Mortuary' relates.